- June 11, 2020

 story2 negative mentions

-- The game offers a fun and casual experience, making it enjoyable for quick play sessions with friends.
+- The game is a fun and casual experience, great for a quick hour of play, especially with friends.

-- The game lacks content, with only one level and limited objectives, leading to repetitive gameplay.
+- The game suffers from repetitiveness and lacks content, with only one level and limited objectives.

-- There are significant performance issues, including lag and clunky controls, which detract from the overall experience.
+- There are numerous bugs and performance issues, including lag and awkward movement mechanics.

 “The bright color of the paint often contrasts well with the darker rooms, creating a nice aesthetic.”

-“Fast game with modern-day graphics and easy controls that move from location A to B to C and so on.”
+“Fast game with modern day graphics with easy controls that moves from location A to B to C and so on.”

 “Lovely artwork and a decent idea for a casual game.”

-“I even changed the graphics settings and it doesn't make a difference.”
+“I even changed the graphics setting and it doesn't make a difference.”

 “Graphics are fine, but there are plenty of visual glitches that ruin it.”